About the Narmer Catalog

 It presents all contemporary, written archaeological evidence directly related to Narmer and makes it readily accessible to researchers and interested members of the public.

-The first version of the Narmer Catalog database was created while researching and drafting the article, "Who was Menes?", published in 2014 in Archéo-Nil and republished on this website.
-The Narmer Catalog expands upon the Database of Early Dynastic Inscriptions compiled by Ilona Regulski, which was partially based on Kahl 1994, which relied, a great deal, on Kaplony 1963, 1964.
-The Narmer Catalog contains 112 inscriptions, 25 of which were not included in the Database of Early Dynastic Inscriptions.
+The first version of the Narmer Catalog database was created while researching and drafting the article, "Who was Menes?", published in 2014 in Archéo-Nil and is available on this website.
+The Narmer Catalog expands upon the Database of Early Dynastic Inscriptions compiled by Ilona Regulski, which was partially based on Kahl 1994, who relied, to a great extent, on Kaplony 1963 and 1964.
+The Narmer Catalog contains 113 entries, 25 of which were not included in the Database of Early Dynastic Inscriptions, either because they were previously unpublished, have recently been discovered, or did not meet Regulski’s criteria.
 In addition, drawings, photographs, and extensive bibliographies have been added for each inscription.

 The information for each record in the catalog includes: